 - Make sure that digital media does not take the place of getting adequate sleep, exercise, nutrition, and quality family time.

 - And last but not least, make sure to have children keep handheld devices between 18-24 inches away (45-60 cm) rather than right under their noses.
-See, Mom was right. 🙂
+See, your parents were right. 🙂